dataiku/dss-plugin-linkedin-marketing/README.md

-# Linkedin API Connector
+# Linkedin Marketing
-Retrieve data from LinkedIn's Marketing developer platform
+Retrieve data from LinkedIn's Marketing developer platform for A/B testing